 Test The Machine

 The best way to check the quality of a machine is to run a test.
-If the seller refuses, look somewhere else.
+This is your chance to unleash your inner treadmill detective, gathering vital clues about its true quality.

 Check The Belt Condition